What happens at an appointment

 Together we might make the decision what we are not the best service to support you and your family.
 If this was the case we would talk with you about other services that might be able to support you.

 When you are at the top of the waiting list we will book an appointment with you by letter or over the phone.
-Follow up intervention appointments are usually held at the John Parkes Unit.
-We tend to offer up to 10 sessions and each session lasts about an hour.
-Due to the coronavirus, appointments are held over the phone or by video call.
+Follow up appointments will be held via video call or in person at the John Parkes Unit in Torbay.
+These are normally an hour but can be shorter or with regular breaks to suit you.

-During follow up intervention appointments we would work with you and your family (see ‘How we help’ page) on goals that you set.
+During follow up intervention appointments we would work with you and your family on goals that you set.

 As a team we work in lots of different ways to help support you; intervention appointments might include talking, drawing, playing or other ways of being creative.